Gift of the Givers: Humanitarian efforts

 Gift of the Givers has worked in many parts of world, including Gaza City, Bosnia, Somalia, Haiti and Zimbabwe.
 During the aftermath of the 2010 Haiti earthquake the organisation sent aid materials and four rescue teams to the country.
 In 2011, Gift of the Givers provided food aid to Somalia by airlifting 180 tons and shipping 2000 tons of aid.

 Since 2002, the Gift of the Givers team has provided over R30 Million of aid to the people of Palestine in the form of food and medical supplies and establishing a childcare centre in Gaza for children impacted by poor living conditions.
 The head of the organisation’s Gaza operation, Ahmed Abbasi, was killed during bombardment by Israel in November 2023.

 Through Gift of the Givers, South African medics and volunteers have been assisting people during the Syrian civil war.
 As a result of the unrest there, some South African medics and volunteers have been injured or killed.

 In 2013, victims of flooding in the Karonga region of Malawi were given aid in the form of food.
 In 2015, after 176 died during flooding of the Shire Valley, and with thousands homeless, the organisation provided assistance to citizens in southern Malawi.

 In South Africa, Gift of the Giver projects have addressed a range of natural and man-made issues.
 These include drilling a borehole when water was interrupted for weeks at Johannesburg-based Rahima Moosa Hospital in June 2021, drought relief for the disastrous Eastern Cape drought, and supplying enriched sheep pellets for struggling Sutherland farmers.
 The organisation also assisted with hunger alleviation and addressing childhood malnutrition for impoverished communities in the Eastern Cape through 50 feeding centres.
 They have also established science centres and drilled boreholes.

-Gift of the Givers has Africa's only “LifeLocator” device for detecting people alive under rubble, and has innovated world-firsts including the first groundnut-soya high energy and protein supplement and the world's first container mobile hospital, developed in South Africa in 1992 and deployed in Bosnia during the Siege of Mostar.
+Gift of the Givers has Africa's only “LifeLocator” device used to detect survivors beneath rubble.
+The group's developments include a groundnut-soya high energy and protein supplement and a container mobile hospital.
+Developed in South Africa in 1992, this mobile medical facility was deployed in Bosnia during the Siege of Mostar.

-Founder Dr Imtiaz Sooliman
+Founder

 The founder and chair of the Gift of the Givers is Imtiaz Ismail Sooliman, a South African medical doctor.
 Under his leadership, Gift of the Givers has been developed into the largest disaster response agency of African origin.